Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 Aliskiren in Combination with Other Antihypertensives

-Aliskiren 150 mg and 300 mg and valsartan 160 mg and 320 mg were studied alone and in combination in an 8-week, 1,797-patient, randomized, double-blind, placebo-controlled, parallel-group, 4-arm, dose-escalation study.
-The dosages of aliskiren and valsartan were started at 150 mg and 160 mg, respectively, and increased at four weeks to 300 mg and 320 mg, respectively.
+Aliskiren 150 mg and 300 mg and valsartan 160 mg and 320 mg were studied alone and in combination in an 8- week, 1,797-patient, randomized, double-blind, placebo-controlled, parallel-group, 4-arm, dose-escalation study.
+The dosages of aliskiren and valsartan were started at 150 mg and 160 mg, respectively, and increased at 4 weeks to 300 mg and 320 mg, respectively.
 Seated trough cuff blood pressure was measured at baseline, 4, and 8 weeks.
 Blood pressure reductions with the combinations were greater than the reductions with the monotherapies as shown in Table 3.
+In general, avoid use of aliskiren in combination with other drugs that affect the RAAS [see Contraindications (4), Warnings and Precautions (5), and Drug Interactions (7)].

 |Aliskiren, mg||Placebo Mean Change||0||160||320|

-There are no trials of the Tekturna HCT combination tablet demonstrating reductions in cardiovascular risk in patients with hypertension, but the hydrochlorothiazide component has demonstrated such benefits.
+There are no trials of the Tekturna HCT combination tablet demonstrating reductions in cardiovascular risk in patients with hypertension, but the HCTZ component has demonstrated such benefits.

 †renal failure, renal failure acute, renal failure chronic, renal impairment